MontrezVous/webgameboy/README.md

 Try the Game Boy Color on your smartphone now : https://gameboy.montrezvous.net

-Included 177 GBC games are freely available, originally released over 20 years ago, with copyrights that have since expired.
+Included 177 GBC Games are Freely Available, originally released over 20 years ago, with CR that have since expired.

 Smartphone Web Integrated by Mathieu Ribot – MontrezVous.net JS Emulator by emulatorjs.com